aeturrell/occupationcoder/README.md

 ### Testing
 The test matches to SOC are run on a file of example jobs, in this case job vacancies.

+### Issues and warnings
+The input data must be in utf encoding.

 ### Possible extensions/To do
 - Put any repeated code into functions which are run efficiently